-PART WHAT TO USE HOW TO CLEAN Door liners and gaskets Sponge, soft cloth or paper towel with mild detergent and warm water Wash, rinse and dry thoroughly.
-DO NOT USE cleaning waxes, concentrated detergents, bleaches or cleaners containing petroleum on plastic parts.
-Plastic parts (covers and panels) Soft, clean sponge or soft, clean cloth with mild detergent and warm water Wash, rinse and dry thoroughly.
-DO NOT USE paper towels, window sprays, scouring cleansers or flammable fluids.
+PART WHAT TO USE HOW TO CLEAN Door liners and gaskets Sponge, soft cloth or paper towel with mild detergent and warm water Wash, wipe, and dry thoroughly.
+DO NOT USE cleaning waxes, concentrated detergents, bleaches, or cleaners containing petroleum on plastic parts.
+Plastic parts (covers and panels) Soft, clean sponge or soft, clean cloth with mild detergent and warm water Wash, wipe and dry thoroughly.
+DO NOT USE paper towels, window sprays, scouring cleansers, or flammable fluids.
 These can scratch or damage material.
-See "Important Safety Instruc- tions" on page 3.
-Defrost pan (behind refrig- erator on top of motor) Sponge or cloth with mild detergent and warm water Roll refrigerator out away from the wall.
-Wash, rinse and dry thoroughly.
-Do not remove the defrost pan to clean it.
-Roll refrigerator back into place.
-Make sure to leave 1 inch (2.5 cm) between the cabinet back and the wall.
-Check to see if the refrigerator is level.
+See "Important Safety Instructions" on page 3.
 Condenser coils Vacuum cleaner Roll refrigerator out away from the wall.
 Vacuum coils when dusty or dirty.
-Coils may need to be cleaning as often as every other month.
+Coils may need to be cleaned as often as every other month.
 Roll refrigerator back into place.
 Make sure to leave 1 inch (2.5 cm) between the cabinet back and the wall.
-Check to see if the refrigerator is level.
-Floor under refrigerator Floor cleaners Roll refrigerator out only as far as the water supply line allows.
-Clean floor.
-Roll refrigerator back into place.
 Check to see if the refrigerator is level.